Rules of the Competition

 Article 1: Theme of the competition

-The European Parliament and the Foundation of the International Charlemagne Prize of Aachen invite young people from all the EU member states to participate in a competition on EU development, integration and European identity issues.
+The European Parliament and the Foundation of the International Charlemagne Prize of Aachen invite young people from all EU Member States to participate in a competition on EU development, integration and European identity issues.

 The 'European Charlemagne Youth Prize' is awarded to projects, which: